 Courtesy of Crayon, your free competitive landscape report includes everything we’ve discussed here today: firmographic information, financial data, website popularity, social media performance, and historical snapshots of positioning and messaging.
 Each of these outputs helps to build the strong foundation required for an effective competitive landscape analysis.

 Upon requesting your report, you can select up to ten competitors, allowing you to quickly understand the threats they pose in your market.
 Website and social engagement data is provided for each competitor, and it’s visualized to show metrics like social media followers, Alexa Rank, and overall company size.

 This data, especially when combined with the firmographic data provided, can help you determine which competitors have strong social reach, how quickly they’ve been able to gain traction in their market, and whether they’re able to punch above their weight class to capture market presence.

-Understanding the history of your competitors’ messaging is key to navigating where their messaging, and ultimately their overall market strategy, is going.
+Understanding the history of your competitors’ messaging is key to navigating where their messaging (and, ultimately, their overall market strategy) is going.
 This is the first step in creating a more proactive approach to competitive analysis and positioning.

 Looking to gain an understanding of your market and where your organization fits in?
 Request a free competitive landscape report today.
-For the time being, these reports are first come, first serve.